CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 1. Assuming you have the SpinWaveToolkit repository cloned to your local drive, open the command line or PowerShell and go to the root folder of the SpinWaveToolkit repository.
 You can do this by running the `cd <path_to_repo_root>` command (e.g. `cd C:\Users\<user_name>\Documents\GitHub\SpinWaveToolkit`).
 2. Create a virtual environment (see [here](https://code.visualstudio.com/docs/python/environments) on how to do it) if you don't already have one.
 3. Activate the environment and install the local SpinWaveToolkit with the `dev_doc` option (adds dependencies for the development of the module and documentation).
-This can be done by running `py -m pip install .[dev_doc]` in the terminal.
+This can be done by running `py -m pip install -e .[dev_doc]` in the terminal (the `-e` means *editable* and will enable you to apply the changes made to the module without re-installing it within the venv, apart from changes in dependencies and compiled C-extensions).
 4. Navigate yourself to the `docs` folder by running `cd docs` in terminal.
 5. Run `.\make html` to build the local documentation, which will be located in `build/html`.
 To view it, open the `index.html` in your browser.
 6. Now if you want to change something, do so.
 If you changed something in the docstrings/code of the SpinWaveToolkit, then you need to reinstall it in the virtual environment by first navigating to root of the repo (`cd ..`) and installing the local files (`py -m pip install . --no-deps`, if you also changed some dependencies, omit the `--no-deps` flag).